EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 Additionally, the other settings in the **XYZ View** are:
 * **Dimension**: Enabling this switch can switch between 2D or 3D view in the position plot, 3D view can be useful for visualising the z axis positions (i.e. seeing the relative heights of different positions).
-* **Generate XY**: This enables the automatic creation of the entirity of a multiwell plate's positions.
+* **Generate XY**: This enables the automatic creation of the entirety of a multiwell plate's positions.
 This is deactivated, unless you first create a position (using the **XYZ Positions** section - see below) labelled A1 (corresponding to the top left corner of a multiwell plate.
 Once this is done, the **Generate XY** will use this position as the basis to create X and Y coordinates for all subsequent wells.
 24, 48, 96 and 384 well plates are included.

 The **XYZ Positions** section enables creation of X, Y and Z position lists: